 After a nerve gets pinched

-If a nerve gets “pinched,” the flow up and down the inside of the nerve is reduced or blocked, and the nutrients stop flowing.
-Eventually, the nerve membrane starts to lose its ability to transmit its electrical impulses, and the nerve fiber may eventually die.
-When enough fibers stop working, the skin may feel numb, or a muscle may not contract.
+If a nerve is “pinched,” the flow up and down the inside of the nerve is reduced or blocked and the nutrients stop moving.
+Eventually, the nerve membrane starts to lose its ability to transmit electrical impulses, and the nerve fiber may eventually die.
+When enough fibers stop working, the skin may feel numb or a muscle may not contract.

 Your next steps …

-If you have already been diagnosed with a pinched nerve in the neck or back and you’re tired of living with pain and other symptoms, we suggest that you view our page devoted to the treatment of a pinched nerve and see how the minimally invasive procedures performed by Laser Spine Institute might help you find relief from your symptoms.
+If you have already been diagnosed with a pinched nerve in your neck or back and you’re tired of living with pain and other symptoms, we suggest that you view our page devoted to the treatment of a pinched nerve and see how the minimally invasive procedures performed by Laser Spine Institute might help you find relief from your symptoms.
 More often than not, the symptoms of nerve compression can be effectively managed with a series of nonsurgical, conservative techniques such as low-impact exercise, nonsteroidal anti-inflammatory drugs, hot/cold therapy and other methods.
 However, if this approach does not provide acceptable results over the course of several weeks or months, surgery may be an option.